HDFGroup/hsds/docs/kubernetes_install_azure.md

 Follow the instructions above with the following modifications in the respective sections

-1. Before you start make sure that you have docker installed on your system by running: `doker --version` otherwise install docker desktop: <https://docs.docker.com/docker-for-windows/>
+1. Before you start make sure that you have docker installed on your system by running: `docker --version` otherwise install docker desktop: <https://docs.docker.com/docker-for-windows/>
 2. Sample .bashrc will not work on Windows - instead run the following commands on the console (or include them in a batch file and run the batch file)

     SET AZURE_CONNECTION_STRING="DefaultEndpointsProtocol=https;AccountName=myacct;AccountKey=GZJxxxOPnw==;EndpointSuffix=core.windows.net"